1.1 Who should read this practice note?

 - business process outsourcing

-The examples are provided in the SRA quick guide, ‘Outcomes-focused regulation at a glance'.
+The examples are provided in the SRA handbook Q&A on outsourcing.

-The SRA notes that the outsourcing provisions in the SRA Code do not apply if you use a specialist service to assist with the provision of legal services to a client, for example instructing counsel, medical experts, tax experts or accountancy services.
+The SRA notes in Q&A 4 that the outsourcing provisions in the SRA Code do not apply if you use a specialist service to assist with the provision of legal services to a client, for example instructing counsel, medical experts, tax experts or accountancy services.

 The SRA has highlighted that the outsourcing of business and legal processes is increasing.
-The SRA emphasised the possible lack of due diligence over outsourcing arrangements generally in its 2013/14 Risk Outlook.
-More recently, in its 2014/15 Risk Outlook, the SRA has focused attention on the more narrow area of the outsourcing of IT systems because of its connection to cyber crime.
+The SRA emphasised the possible lack of due diligence over outsourcing arrangements generally in its 2013/14 Risk Outlook and in its 2014/15 Risk Outlook, the SRA focused attention on the more narrow area of the outsourcing of IT systems because of its connection to cyber crime, an issue which itself remains one of the SRA's priority risks identified in its 2016/17 Risk Outlook.

 3.1 SRA Code